A'ja Wilson's Success and Achievements in Timeline

 In April 2024, Time named A'ja Wilson in their 2024 list of the 100 most influential people in the world.

-On June 5, 2024, in the match-up against the Dallas Wings, Wilson became the first player to have at least 35+ points, 10+ rebounds, and 5+ steals in a single game in WNBA history.
+On June 5, 2024, in the match-up against the Dallas Wings, A'ja Wilson became the first player to have at least 35+ points, 10+ rebounds, and 5+ steals in a single game in WNBA history.

 July 7, 2024: Aces' All-Time Leading Scorer

-2025: Named one of Time’s Women of the Year
+2025: TIME’s Women of the Year